StevenDixonDev/Building-Electron-Apps-The-Guide/Tutorials/#4B_SettingUpGithubPrivate/readme.md

 Once your bucket is created you will need to need change the buckets permissions.

-Now we can create a policy for our bucket, Open the bucket polocies tab then copy and save this code.
+Now we can create a policy for our bucket, Open the bucket policies tab then copy and save this code.

 ```Bash
 {